The Bob May Memorial Charity Auction

 It’s not just about fun and games… every year, we like to spend some quality time raising money for a good cause.

-Gallifrey One’s annual charity event, the Bob May Memorial Charity Auction has raised over $100,000 for charity over the years for some very worthy causes, including the Foundation for the Study of Infant Death, the Downs Syndrome Association, the American Red Cross, the Dyslexia Scholarship Fund, the Hurricane Mitch Disaster Relief Fund, the War Child Charity, the Afghan Women’s Mission, the Pediatric AIDS Foundation, the Juvenile Diabetes Association, the Starlight/Starbright Foundation, the American Heart Association, Actors and Others For Animals, the American Cancer Society, Direct Relief International, Pet Orphans of Southern California, Students Run LA, the Alex’s Lemonade Stand Foundation for Childhood Cancer, and in 2014, the Aimee Hoff Memorial Scholarship Fund.
+The Bob May Memorial Charity Auction, Gallifrey One’s annual charity benefit event, has raised over $100,000 for charity over the years for some very worthy causes, including the Foundation for the Study of Infant Death, the Downs Syndrome Association, the American Red Cross, the Dyslexia Scholarship Fund, the Hurricane Mitch Disaster Relief Fund, the War Child Charity, the Afghan Women’s Mission, the Pediatric AIDS Foundation, the Juvenile Diabetes Association, the Starlight/Starbright Foundation, the American Heart Association, Actors and Others For Animals, the American Cancer Society, Direct Relief International, Pet Orphans of Southern California, Students Run LA, the Alex’s Lemonade Stand Foundation for Childhood Cancer, and in 2014, the Aimee Hoff Memorial Scholarship Fund.

 As always, 100% of the proceeds of our charity auction goes directly to the charity.

 The 2015 Bob May Memorial Charity Auction will once again take place on Sunday at our event.
 Auction donations are readily accepted at our convention all weekend!
 Science fiction merchandise and memorabilia of any kind, both new and collectible, are welcome.
 You can stop by the convention office during the weekend to donate any merchandise; you will receive a statement for your donation.